Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Concluding remarks

 \section{Concluding remarks}

-The contribution of this paper is to formally show that, in stratified settings, inference based on either unconstrained or constrained parametric bootstrap of usual likelihood pivots is effective in recovering their inferential performance, even in rather extreme settings, where the bias of the profile score prevents valid first-order inference.
+The contribution of this paper is to formally show that, in stratified settings, inference based on either unconstrained or constrained parametric bootstrap of usual likelihood pivots is effective in recovering their inferential performance, even in rather extreme settings, where the bias of the profile score renders vanilla first-order inference invalid.

 Unconstrained and constrained bootstrap for the signed likelihood ratio root, the score statistic and the Wald statistic can both recover inferential performance in stratified settings when $q = O(m^\alpha)$, for $0 < \alpha < 3$.
-This is different from the standard asymptotic setting when $\alpha = 0$, where constrained bootstrap asymptotically outperforms unconstrained boostrap \citep{Lee.Young:2005}.
+As in the case for $\alpha = 0$ \citep{Lee.Young:2005}, when $0 < \alpha < 1$, constrained bootstrap is seen to have a higher degree of asymptotic accuracy than unconstrained bootstrap.
+On the other hand, the two bootstraps are asymptotically equivalent when $1 \leq \alpha < 3$.
 The condition $q = O(m^\alpha)$, for $0 < \alpha < 3$, is the same as the one found in \cite{Sartori:2003} for validity of inference based on $R^*$ and on the signed likelihood root computed from the modified profile likelihood.

 The results of Section~\ref{sec:simulations} from the extensive simulation studies for the finite-sample assessment of the performance of constrained and unconstrained bootstrap are in par to what is expected from theory.
-In extreme settings, like the Beta model with $(q, m) = (1000, 4)$, constrained bootstrap appears to perform slightly better than unconstrained bootstrap.
-Furthermore, in all simulation experiments we carried out and as $q/m$ diverges, the inferential performance from constrained and unconstrained bootstrap of first-order statistics seems to be deteriorating much slower than that of $R^*$ and the signed likelihood root computed from the modified profile likelihood (see also the Supplementary Material).
-As a result, the evidence from the simulation studies points out that inference from parametric bootstrap is more resilient to increasing $q/m$ than inference from well-used, analytically available higher-order statistics.
+In extreme settings, like the beta model with $(q, m) = (1000, 4)$, constrained bootstrap appears to perform slightly better than unconstrained bootstrap.
+Furthermore, in all simulation experiments we carried out and as $q/m$ diverges, the inferential performance from constrained and unconstrained bootstrap of first-order statistics seems to be deteriorating much slower than that of $R^*$ and the signed likelihood root computed from the modified profile likelihood (see also the Supplementary Materials).
+As a result, the evidence from the simulation studies points out that inference from parametric bootstrap is more resilient to increasing $q/m$ than inference from well-used, analytically available higher-order statistics, with constrained bootstrap being the most accurate in extreme scenarios.